AnotherSamWilson/fastshap/README.md

 ### Features

 Advantages of `fastshap`:

-1\) Fast.
+  - Fast.
 See benchmarks for comparisons.
-Speed increase is only limited by your RAM and the model calculation time.
-2\) Native handling of both numpy arrays and pandas dataframes including principled treatment of categories.
+  - Native handling of both numpy arrays and pandas dataframes including principled treatment of categories.
-2\) Easy built in stratification of background set.
+  - Easy built in stratification of background set.
-3\) Capable of plotting categorical variables in dependence plots.
+  - Capable of plotting categorical variables in dependence plots.
-4\) Capable of determining categorical variable interactions in shap values.
+  - Capable of determining categorical variable interactions in shap values.
-5\) Capable of plotting missing values in interaction variable.
+  - Capable of plotting missing values in interaction variable.

 Disadvantages of `fastshap`:

-1\) Only dependency plotting is supported as of now.
+  - Only dependency plotting is supported as of now.
-2\) Does not support feature groups yet.
+  - Does not support feature groups yet.
-3\) Does not support weights yet.
+  - Does not support weights yet.

 ### Installation